 Feeding patterns may be different in the days following the procedure.
 Your baby has a new mouth to get used to.
-Occasionally they know just what to do with it but usually it takes time and practice.
-On the day of the procedure and sometimes the day after, your baby may not eat as much as usual and may even skip some feedings or have feeding that seem shorter or longer than usual.
-Focus on responding to your baby's cues and be flexible as thing are changing.
-Always ensure baby is getting enough milk by counting wet and dirty diapers but do not worry.
+Occasionally, they know just what to do with it, but usually it takes time and practice.
+On the day of the procedure and sometimes the day after, your baby may not eat as much as usual and may even skip some feedings or have feedings that seem shorter or longer than usual.
+Focus on responding to your baby's cues and be flexible as things are changing.
+Always ensure baby is getting enough milk by counting wet and dirty diapers, but do not worry.
+If primarily breastfeeding, please don't hesitate to use bottles or syringes if needed to ensure that your baby is adequately hydrated.
 These temporary changes are expected.
-When breastfeeding it is import to ensure that you are using proper technique.
+Remember, it is a marathon, not a sprint!